dmmlynarczyk/learn/azure/notes/01_deploy-and-manage-azure-compute-resources.md

 - **Zone-redundant storage (data is replicated to three zones)**
   - **Premium SSD**: Best for production workloads that need storage resiliency against zone failures.
   - **Standard SSD**: Best for web servers, lightly used enterprise applications and dev/test that need storage resiliency against zone failures.
+- **Managed Disks**: are highly available by design.
+For single-instance VMs using Managed Disks, Azure guaranteed 99.9% SLA.
+  - More importantly, for VMs deployed in Availability Zones, Managed Disks automatically replicate their data to multiple storage stamps within the chosen zone.
+  - Using Managed Disks with Availability Zones is key to the 99.9% SLA for VMs.
+  - Provide the capability to increase the size of an attached data disk while the virtual machine is still running.
+All you will need to do is extend the partition to utilize the new space.

 ### Networking